 A partner with no friends will seem perfect in the beginning if you enjoy him lavishing all his time on you, but when you realise two years later that he detests socialising and you’ll never holiday with other couples, it may feel too late to complain.

 Another great reason for knowing what it is you need from a partner is that you then have some very early and clear choices about what it is you’ll be flexible with and compromise on.
 You’re able to make decisions knowing they’re important ones, without convincing yourself that something never really mattered, as a lot of people do in the moment.

 Your partner and other people

 Whilst of course you need to think about how your new partner would ideally treat you, paying attention to how they treat other people is just as important.
-Having lots of attention and feeling like the centre of her world may feel marvellous, but if she ignores her own children, is rude to her friends, or has zero respect for her family, you may want to think twice about your future together.
+Having lots of attention and feeling like the centre of her world may feel marvellous, but if she ignores her own children, is rude to her friends, or has zero respect for her family, or she stopped texting me everyday, you may want to think twice about your future together.

 Likewise, when you’re deciding on what sort of relationship experience you want to have, think about how you would like your partner to interact with people they don’t know.
 A person’s true nature can often and unwittingly be exposed in the moments where their actions have little immediate consequences, or any real impact on their daily life.

 Setting goals for your entire relationship world, means looking outside of just both of your immediate circles.

 Doing all the above prep work is useless if you don’t put any of it into action or are too afraid to communicate it to the significant other who walks into your life.
 Expressing your needs in a dating profile where you’re not scared of coming across as too needy, too alpha male/female, or asking for too much is essential.
 We’re not saying you should write a manifesto about your life and unshakable expectations, simply that if something means a lot to you, it’s probably best you are open and clear about it in the first instance.